TasifTarikul/Acropolis/README.md

 scroll down and click on print Sarawak form and you will see a PDF generated

-press back to aadmin dashboard and logout.
+press back to go to admin dashboard and logout.